ITBE-Lab/MA/MSV.md

 ## Recreating the experiments of the manuscript
 The experiments of [[Preprint] State-of-the-art structural variant calling: What went conceptually wrong and how to fix it?](https://biorxiv.org/cgi/content/short/2021.01.12.426317v1 "bioRxiv preprint") can be recreated using the [MSV-EVAL repository](https://github.com/ITBE-Lab/MSV-EVAL "MSV-EVAL").

+## Changelog

+Version 2.0.2:

+* 2nd revision for MSV
+* The confidence scores for variant calls now make use of coverage information.
+Before, the conficance of a call was the number of reads supporting the call.
+Now it is the number of reads supporting over the the coverage in the region of the call.
+This helps with making calls in real world data, where coverage is uneven.

+Version 2.0.1:

+* 1st Revision for MSV - only minor changes.